 The “higher” realms of the universe are therefore like trunks and branches, while the lower realms are like fruits and leaves.
 Occasionally, the leaves and fruits are plucked, and the visible portions of the universe are destroyed.
 But the higher trunks and leaves still exist because these higher parts of the tree are of a different type than the visible parts.
 Like trees shed leaves during fall, and grow them again during spring, similarly, the universe also sheds and creates its manifest parts periodically.

 This cyclic addition and removal of leaves is described in Vedic cosmology as cyclic time.
 The higher realms of the universe count the same number of units as the lower realms, but the higher realm counts in larger units while the smaller realm counts in smaller units.
 Just like if one person counts 100 hours and another person counts 100 seconds, they have both counted 100, but their durations are not the same.
 In the same way, the natural clock in the universe operates at many levels, producing long lives for the beings in higher realms, and smaller lives in lower realms.
-These higher and lower are parts of hierarchical space, and the longer and shorter life durations are part of hierarchical time.
+These higher and lower are parts of hierarchical space, and the longer and shorter life durations are part of the hierarchical time.

 To understand Vedic cosmology, therefore, we need to grasp only one key idea: namely that space and time are hierarchical rather than linear.
-This can be both a scientific construct, and is consistent with everyday notions of space and time.
+This can be both a scientific construct and is consistent with everyday notions of space and time.
 The scientific basis of this space-time is the existence of meanings or what we call wholes beyond parts.
-The mathematical foundations of this space-time requires the rejection of some assumptions in Euclidean geometry, which the book discusses in greater detail.
+The mathematical foundations of this space-time require the rejection of some assumptions in Euclidean geometry, which the book discusses in greater detail.

 The Theory of Light

 A direct consequence of this viewpoint is that light does not go in straight lines.
 Rather it goes up and down the tree.
 To go from one leaf to another, you cannot jump from leaf to leaf.
 Rather, you must traverse up to the branch where the two leaves are joined.
 To go between farther leaves, you have to traverse even more branches until you find the branch from which both the leaves have grown.
-The physical proximity of the leaves therefore has no bearing on the real hierarchical distance between the leaves.
+The physical proximity of the leaves, therefore, has no bearing on the real hierarchical distance between the leaves.
 Things that appear rather close can actually be quite far apart, while things that appear far apart may be quite close.
 Thus a new notion of “distance” is created, which is not physical.

-In this new notion of distance, an astronaut traveling in his or her space suit is like a leaf swaying on its branch: this swaying does not attach the leaf to a new branch.
+In this new notion of distance, an astronaut traveling in his or her spacesuit is like a leaf swaying on its branch: this swaying does not attach the leaf to a new branch.
 There are limits to this swaying if the leaf has to remain attached to its branch, and similarly, there are limits to how far an astronaut can travel in space in this body.
 If the leaf sways too far, it will break off from the branch.
 Similarly, if the astronaut goes too far, s/he will die.

 It is thus not possible to travel to other parts of the universe without rising up the tree, which in turn involves changing the body and mind of the traveler.
 Essentially, to travel, the old leaf must disappear and a new leaf must grow on a different branch.
 The time taken in this travel is the time it takes to modify one meaning to another.
 If meanings can be changed rapidly—because the logically prior meanings have been acquired—then the time is short, because one only needs to change the body.
 If, however, the mind has not been modified, then simply a bodily change cannot take us to a new location.

 All distances in Vedic cosmology are described in terms of this new notion of “distance”.
 It is not physical distance, but a “semantic” distance, which represents the effort and time it takes to modify one idea into another.
 This motion is not like running a car on a road.
 It is like the car modifying into a truck.
-Travel in the universe is therefore not like motion of objects with a fixed design.
+Travel in the universe is therefore not like the motion of objects with a fixed design.
 It is rather like one object modifying into another.
 This modification doesn’t simply need motion; it needs a rearrangement of the parts, discarding some parts, and creating new parts.
 In other words, you need a different design.
 This design is the mind of the traveler, who acquires a new kind of body.